Dongfeng DMU: Background

 In the 1950s, China started swapping steam power on the railways for diesel power.
 As a result, in August 1956, the China Academy of Railway Sciences developed the first roadmap for technological development of the railways, creating the "1956 to 1967 Railway Technological development plan", which was heavily discussed at the national level, where it was pointed out that the overall development of technology was dependent on developing new traction motors, and thus a need to replace steam locomotives with electric locomotives and diesel locomotives appeared.
 This determined the direction that the railways would take in the upcoming years.
 From 1956 to 1958, the First Machine Industry ministry locomotive research bureau, the Ministry of Railways railway development academy undertook research, and developed personnel and taught the operating principles of diesel locomotives, and their design, completing the groundwork for the future development of diesel locomotives.

 From 1958, under the encouragement of the Great Leap Forward, the ministry tasked manufacturers and repair bases with the goal of aiming to build diesel locomotives, which included the CRRC February 7th Locomotive, which built the Construction-class locomotive; Dalian locomotive which built the Julong-class locomotive and Qishuyan which built the Xianxing locomotive.
 In constructing these diesel-electric locomotives, except for the Julong which used the design of the Soviet TE3 locomotive, the other designs all faced difficulties with the transmission.
 As at the time, China was still rather backwards in building powerful electrical generators, a generator that matched or was close to the output of the diesel motor was not available, so the Jianshe and Xianxing both relied on a reduction gearbox.
 While Qingdao Sifang also ran into this issue, they opted to take a chance, as hydraulic and electric transmission were simultaneously promoted, and decided to experiment with hydraulic transmission.

-In June 1958, Sifang along with Dalian Locomotive Research Institute, Jiao Tong University and Jining railway sector proceeded to develop the Dongfeng double deck, hydraulic transmission motor coach.
+In June 1958, Sifang, along with Dalian Locomotive Research Institute, Jiao Tong University and Jining railway sector all proceeded to begin development of the Dongfeng bilevel, hydraulic transmission diesel multiple unit.
 Design work for the set and the hydraulic transmission was completed on 18 July 1958.
-In 22 September, with a build time of just two months, Sifang rolled out the first set of the Dongfeng motor coach.
-The Dongfeng motor coach was also known as the NM1 motor coach, where "N", "M" stands for internal combustion and motor respectively.
-It was designed for short distance passenger transport, with the motors on either end of the set and having a structural maximum speed of 120 km/h.
+In 22 September, with a build time of just two months, Sifang rolled out the first Dongfeng DMU from the production lines.
+The Dongfeng DMU was also known as the NM1 motor coach, where "N", "M" stands for internal combustion and motor respectively.
+It was designed for short distance passenger transport, with the motors on either end of the DMU and having a structural maximum speed of 120 km/h.